 The Process for Obtaining Guardianship of a Minor Child

-Sometimes the parents and the person asking to be guardian do not agree that a guardianship is necessary.
-When a parent does not agree, the non-parent who is seeking guardianship (the petitioner) must prove that the parent is unfit to have the minor child.
+Sometimes, the parents and the person asking to be guardians do not agree that guardianship is necessary.
+When a parent does not agree, the non-parent seeking guardianship (the petitioner) must prove that the parent is unfit to have the minor child.

 To request guardianship of a minor child, a petition for guardianship must be filed in the county where the child lives or where the proposed guardian lives if the proposed guardian is a member of the child’s family.
 A potential guardian must be a citizen or legal resident of the United States and a resident of Oklahoma for at least a year unless they are a close family member of the minor child.
 A person seeking guardianship of a minor child must pass a series of background checks.
 The judge may also require a home study as part of an investigation and report regarding the background and home of the prospective guardian.